daschatten/mcc/README.md

 /var/www/mcc/www/protected/yiic migrate
 ```

+and confirm with 'yes'.

 First login
 -----------

-Login as 'Admin' with PIN '0000'
+Login as 'Admin' with PIN '0000'.
 Create users, add roles!

 Have fun!